-You want us to be flexible and adapt our services when your circumstances change

-Our promise: Our dedicated team are here to help and support you whenever you need us.
-We care about understanding your situation and your needs.
-If there are changes in your circumstances, we will be flexible and work with you to find a solution to help you and keep you in control.
+You want us to be flexible and adapt our services when your circumstances change about understanding your situation and your needs.
+If there are changes in your circumstances, we will be flexible and work with you to find a solution to

-Personal

-You want a trusted partner
+Personal You want a trusted partner

-We don't hide behind jargon and difficult language.
-Our colleagues will explain the terms of your credit agreement, the repayment terms and any risks connected with missed repayments in an easy to understand way.
+Our promise: We treat you with humanity.
+We don't hide behind jargon and difficult language Our colleagues will explain the terms of your credit agreement, the repayment terms and any risks connected with missed repayments in an easy to understand way.

-Timely

-You want a convenient and effortless application process
+Timely You want a convenient and effortless application process

-Our promise: Our flexible application processes mean you can choose the one that is right for you.
 You can apply online, by calling our contact centre or have one of our customer representatives visit you at home.
-After signing the contract, you will receive the funds quickly in cash, by cheque or payment into your bank account.
+After signing the contract, you will receive the funds quickly in cash, by cheque or payment into